Search Results - International Finance Corporation

 International Finance Corporation

 It was established in 1956, as the private-sector arm of the World Bank Group, to advance economic development by investing in for-profit and commercial projects for poverty reduction and promoting development.
-The IFC's stated aim is to create opportunities for people to escape poverty and achieve better living standards by mobilizing financial resources for private enterprise, promoting accessible and competitive markets, supporting businesses and other private-sector entities, and creating jobs and delivering necessary services to those who are poverty stricken or otherwise vulnerable.
+The IFC's stated aim is to create opportunities for people to escape poverty and achieve better living standards by mobilizing financial resources for private enterprise.

-It offers an array of debt and equity financing services and helps companies face their risk exposures while refraining from participating in a management capacity.
-The corporation also offers advice to companies on making decisions, evaluating their impact on the environment and society, and being responsible.
-It advises governments on building infrastructure and partnerships to further support private sector development.
+It offers an array of debt and equity financing services, helps companies face their risk exposures while refraining from participating in a management capacity and advices to companies on making decisions, evaluating their impact on the environment and society, and being responsible.

 • Showing 1 - 8 results of 8